 If you are made redundant, you are likely to qualify for certain benefits such as Job Seekers Allowance or tax credits.
 You can even get help meeting your mortgage or rent obligations.

-Visit Money Advice Service to see what you’d be entitled to.
+Visit Money Helper (formerly 'The Money Advice Service') to see what you’d be entitled to.

 Deal with debts

 If you get made redundant, you may find your credit score takes a hit.
 While you’re still in work, it’s a great time to get your debts under control.

 Switch from expensive (high interest) debts to a 0 per cent credit card and overpay where you can.
 The closer you are to being debt free, the easier you’ll find it if you’re made redundant.